Defending Licenses for over 10 years

 Contact our Olathe DUI Attorney online or call (913) 782-7072 to schedule a free 30-minute consultation today.
 We also represent clients in Johnson County and the surrounding areas.

-Quickly and Safely Pull Over
+1. Quickly & Safely Pull Over

 When you notice you are being stopped by law enforcement, quickly and safely pull your vehicle to the side of the road, if safe to do so.
 Do not delay pulling over so that you can pull into a parking lot or some other off-road area.
 This arises suspicion in law enforcement and often makes them uneasy if the location you park your vehicle is not viewable to the public.